Titus Pankey: Career

-In his graduate thesis, Pankey investigated whether nuclear fusion in the earth's interior is a possible source of the earth's internal heat, specifically by measuring the magnetic susceptibility and iron content of rocks.
-While radiogenic heating in earth is now understood to be due to decay processes rather than fusion, Pankey's thesis is significant for including a suggestion that radioactive decay of nickel-56 is responsible for powering type 1a supernova light curves.
+In his graduate thesis, Pankey investigated whether nuclear fusion in the Earth's interior is a possible source of the Earth's internal heat, specifically by measuring the magnetic susceptibility and iron content of rocks.
+While radiogenic heating in the Earth is now understood to be due to decay processes rather than fusion, Pankey's thesis is significant for including a suggestion that radioactive decay of nickel-56 is responsible for powering Type Ia supernova light curves.
 Pankey speculated that the two stages of decay in the light curve are caused by radioactive nickel-56 rapidly decaying to cobalt-56 with a 6 day half-life followed by cobalt-56 decaying more slowly decaying to stable iron-56 with a 77 day half-life.
-This is the first example of the now-accepted theoretical explanation for type 1a supernova, and his thesis includes the earliest known example of a modern type 1a light curve.
+This is the first example of the now-accepted theoretical explanation for Type Ia supernova, and his thesis includes the earliest known example of a modern Type Ia light curve.
 His hypothesis was not widely circulated and did not get immediate attention at the time, but would later be independently reinvented and developed in detail in a 1969 article by Stirling Colgate and Chester McKee.
 In 2014, the first direct observational evidence for the theory was gathered, confirming Pankey's initial hypothesis.

 In 1957, while attending graduate school, Pankey began work at the United States Naval Research Laboratory as a research physicist and cosmologist.
 While at the Naval Research Laboratory, he worked with John E. Davey and published widely on material science and semi-conductor physics.
 The pair made significant contributions to molecular-beam epitaxy by demonstrating how to grow gallium arsenide films in vacuum chambers.
 The pair also submitted a patent for a method of forming gallium phosphide coatings in 1969.
+In 1977, Pankey and Richard E. Thomas submitted a patent for a controlled-porosity dispenser cathode.

 After completing his doctorate in 1962, Pankey became an associate professor of physics at Howard University.
 He taught at Howard until 1979, when he suffered a brain injury during a robbery and assault at his home in Washington, D.C.
 After recovering from the assault, he continued to conduct physics research at his home.

 Personal life

 Pankey was married to Anita-Rae Smith-Pankey, and the couple later divorced.
 They had five children.
-Around 1980, he left Washington, D.C. and moved back to the Charlottesville area where he lived until his death.
+Around 1980, he left Washington, D.C., and moved back to the Charlottesville area where he lived until his death.